 The organs of Paris

-It is an instrument built towards the end of the nineteenth century.
+E6 It is an instrument built towards the end of the nineteenth century.
 A bomb during the war destroyed the console, which was completely redone.
-The organ occupies only one of the 2 sides of the façade (info: Xavier Lebrun).
+The organ occupies only one of the two sides of the façade.
 Gutschenritter performed an overhaul in 1950 and the organ has not been the subject of work since.
 Jean Alain played regularly at this synagoge.
 The only known recording of him playing (a six-minute improvisation) was made here in 1938.
 Photos of the organ: Jeroen de Haan